lanl/scico/docs/source/style.rst

 Comments
 ~~~~~~~~

-There are two types of comments: Block and Inline.
+There are two types of comments: *block* and *inline*.
 A good rule of thumb to follow for when to include a comment in your code is: if you have to explain it or is too hard to figure out at first glance, then comment it.
 An example of this is complicated operations which most likely require a block of comments beforehand.

 .. code-block:: Python